-Communications between groups is handled with walkie-talkies and cell phones.
-Walkie-talkies work on remote hikes without cell phone coverage.
-Cell phones provide communications over longer distances and access to 911.
+Communications between groups is handled with cell phones when practical.
+Cell phones also provide access to 911.
 Therefore:

-- Each group should have at least one walkie-talkie and one cell phone.
-The group leader needs to know who has the walkie-talkie and the cell phone.
+- Each group should have at least one cell phone.
+The group leader needs to know who has the cell phone.

 Respect – Rules of the hike

 Each hiker has the responsibility to treat the trail with respect.
 The group leader should remind hikers of this responsibility when necessary.
 Hikers unable to follow these rules will not be allowed to hike again with the group.

 - Do not cut or remove plants from the trail without permission of the group leader.

 - Do not litter the environment.
 Carry out all trash you brought with you.

 - No smoking or alcoholic beverages on hikes.

 - No firearms or other weapons on hikes – these should be left in your car.